Community Herbalism Intensive 2018

 This program is designed to give students a comprehensive, hands-on practical study of herbal medicine.
-Classes are divided between classroom time and being outdoors.
+Classes are divided between classroom teaching and discussion and being outdoors identifying, gathering and preparing herbal medicine.
+The goal of the program is for students to have a well-rounded overview of herbalism, plants and a solid foundation of clinical herbalism.

 NSBM 2011-Debarking White oak bark